Professor Paul BatesEmeritus

 Our research has been supported by funds from The Wellcome Trust, World Health Organisation, Leverhulme Trust, Royal Society and Medical Research Council.

-I am a Professor of Biomedicine within the Division of Biomedical and Life Sciences.
+I am Professor Emeritus of Biomedicine within the Division of Biomedical and Life Sciences.
 I was formerly Faculty Associate Dean for Research (2011-14).
 In this role I worked closely with the Dean and others to develop the Faculty’s research strategy and to promote all aspects of research within the Faculty.
 I was responsible for coordination of Faculty preparations and submission for REF2014.
 In the 2014-15 academic year I was on sabbatical leave and devoted myself to my research interests in leishmaniasis and its insect vectors during this period.
 I was Deputy Dean within the Faculty 2015-16, with particular responsibility for communications, marketing and international linkages.
 In that role I was responsible for co-ordinating the annual planning and resource allocation process for constituent departments.
-Currently I am Head of Department for the Division of Biomedical and Life Sciences.
+From 2016-20 I was Head of Department for the Division of Biomedical and Life Sciences.
 I retired in 2021 but maintain my research interests in leishmaniasis via collaborations, publications and participation in conferences.

 Transmission biology of leishmaniasis in Ghana